Wood Brothers Racing: Innovation

 The Wood Brothers revolutionized motor racing by inventing the modern pit stop.
-In the early days of racing, drivers would pull into the pits, turn off their cars, step out, and sometimes even smoke a cigarette while the crew took their time changing tires and servicing the vehicle.
+In the early days of racing, drivers would pull into the pits, turn off their cars, step out, and sometimes smoke a cigarette while the crew changed tires and serviced the vehicle.
 The Wood Brothers realized that minimizing time off the track could improve their position.
-They developed and perfected the quick, efficient pit stop we know today—a staple of all types of racing, as integral as the checkered flag itself.
+They developed the pit stop common today, which is used in all types of racing.

 As other teams noticed the Wood Brothers' success with efficient pit stops, they quickly adopted the Wood method.
 The Wood team, however, continued to refine pit stops into a precise, mechanical ballet, maintaining their advantage over competitors.
 Other racing organizations took note of the Wood Brothers' pit stop innovations.
 In 1965, Ford invited the Wood Brothers team to the Indianapolis 500 to support the Lotus-Ford team.
 Their speed and precision in the pits contributed to Jim Clark's victory in the 1965 Indianapolis 500.